edmundpark99/UFOs/README.md

 *Summary*

 One drawback of this design is that it is using a variety of separate data criteria as filters from a relatively large set of data.
-Two further devlopments that would be useful are the development of a cleaner user interface that identifies certain criteria discretely, as well
+Two further devlopments that would be useful are the development of a cleaner user interface that identifies certain criteria discretely, especially for dates in different forms, as well as case sensitivity.
+Moreover, a way to catch multiple words in a filter criteria would be a useful development for the future as well.